Guyana must intensify local, international efforts against Venezuela- Trotman, Kirton

-As Venezuela prepare to vote in early December on a question concerning Guyana’s 160-square mile county of Essequibo, at least two International Relations experts are recommending intensified domestic, regional and international engagement.
+As Venezuela prepare to vote in early December on a question concerning Guyana’s 160,000-square-kilometre (62,000-square-mile) county of Essequibo, at least two International Relations experts are recommending intensified domestic, regional and international engagement.

 Former House Speaker, Raphael Trotman said the time has come for Guyana to establish a multi-party Border/National Security Committee similar to one that had been co-chaired by Attorney-at-Law Ralph Ramkarran and Retired Brigadier David Granger.
 “Guyana, therefore, has to prepare, organise and respond accordingly and appropriately.
 We can’t wait to see what they will do next.
 I believe we’ve doing a relatively good job, but things obviously have to be taken to a higher level.
 Some form of multi-party collaboration is one of the next necessary steps,” said Mr Trotman, a graduate in International Relations (Security & Development Economics) from the Fletcher School of Law & Diplomacy at Tufts University, United States.
 Though President Irfaan Ali and Opposition Leader Aubrey Norton had given their unequivocal support to each other on the border question, it is not clear when the bipartisan parliamentary foreign relations committee would meet or if the National Assembly would pass a resolution unanimously when the House meets for the first time after its two-month recess.